Villa Reynolds

-Villa Reynolds is a town of the General Pedernera department on the San Luis Province, Argentina.

-It has an airport that served the city and is also a military airbase home of the V Air Brigade of Argentine Air Force.
+Villa Reynolds is a military town in the General Pedernera Department on the San Luis Province, Argentina, closely associated with the Villa Reynolds Air Base.
+It is the home of the V Air Brigade of Argentine Air Force.
 In March 1973 two Skylark sounding rockets were launched from this location.

 Climate

 Villa Reynolds has a humid subtropical climate (Cfa) with long, hot summers and short, cool winters.